 Nattokinase, protease, and bromelain come to my mind foremost and they are often included in immune and inflammation support products.
 My go-to is Nattokinase PRO by Enzyme Science

 Enzymes such as nattokinase also have been known to help digest nasal polyps (40) – scar tissue in the nasal cavity caused by inflammation or past infection.
-The presence of scar tissue also promotes recurrence of sinus infections.
+The presence of scar tissue also promotes the recurrence of sinus infections.

 Systemic enzymes (often high in proteases) are taken on an empty stomach to optimize the systemic effects for the blood and body (41).
 This is because in the presence of food, they may help digest your food foremost!
-I use Fibrenza or Enzyme Defense Pro for a high-protease support.
+I use Fibrenza or Enzyme Defense Pro for high-protease support.